astroseger/escrow_contracts/docs/MultiPartyEscrow.md

 Instead it could be some centralized server to sign the transactions from the daemons (in some cases it even can be done in semi-manual manner by the service owner).
 * open_channel_by_recipient it is simply a way to force the server to pay the gas for channel creation.
 * By the similar technique we could force the server to pay the gas for channel_extend_and_add_funds  (extend the expiration date and add funds to the channel)
+* In the current version the client sign off-chain authorization messages with the ethereum privet key.
+It means that, unlike the server, the client should have access to the privet key almost constantly.
+We could easily change it by using different key for signing off-chain messages, but I don't think that we should, because signing with the ethereum private key makes MPE much more compact.